douglasgreen/news/2025/04/11/en.md

 In a significant move, China announced it will raise tariffs on US goods from 84% to 125%, starting this Saturday.
 This decision comes as a response to the ongoing trade tensions between the two countries, which have been escalating over recent months.
 The Chinese government stated that this measure is a counteraction to the US's previous tariff increases on Chinese products.
 The trade war, which has seen both nations imposing hefty tariffs on each other's goods, threatens to disrupt global trade and increase prices for consumers.
 China's latest tariff hike signals its determination to stand firm against US pressure, despite the potential economic risks involved.
 As both countries continue to engage in this economic standoff, the global market watches closely, anticipating further developments in this high-stakes trade conflict.

+### Trade War Worries: How Tariffs Are Affecting American Confidence

+In April 2025, American consumer sentiment took a significant hit, reaching its lowest point since the pandemic.
+This decline is largely attributed to the ongoing trade wars initiated by President Donald Trump, which have sparked fears of job losses and rising inflation.
+The University of Michigan's consumer sentiment index fell by 11%, reflecting widespread concern across various demographics.
+Many Americans are worried about the potential for increased unemployment and long-term inflation, which is now expected to reach 4.4%.
+These concerns are exacerbated by the tariffs imposed on imports from countries like China, Canada, and Mexico, leading to higher prices for goods.
+As a result, consumers are becoming more cautious with their spending, which could further impact the economy.
+The situation highlights the complex interplay between trade policies and consumer confidence, with many hoping for a resolution that stabilizes the economic outlook.

 ## Crime & Justice

 ### Supreme Court Orders Return of Maryland Man Mistakenly Deported